Donate

 Office of Legacy Planned Giving and Development, American Mental Health Foundation, Box 3, Riverdale, NY 10471-0003; or, elomke[at]americanmentallhealthfoundation.org

-We will work with you and your financial adviser to help you plan a gift to The American Mental Health Foundation that meets our research and dissemination goals as well as your needs and expectations.
+We will work with you and your financial adviser to help you plan a gift to The American Mental Health Foundation that matches our advocacy and educational goals to your personal needs and expectations.

 (1) At least once every two years, AMHF will review its goals and objectives toward achieving its mission and will complete a performance-and-effectiveness assessment of its programs based on that review.
 The most-recent review was in November 2018.
-Due to the COVID-19 pandemic, the next is planned for mid-winter 2024.
+Due to the COVID-19 pandemic, the next is planned for February 2025.

-(2) This first such assessment was in 2012 and was conducted again under the authority of the directors in October 2014, November 2016, October 31, 2017, as well as October 30, 2018 (annual), and November 2020; these and all relevant biannual assessments were and are pursuant to examination by the accounting firm Kimerling & Wisdom, as part of an audit as well as part of the October 31, 2017, directors’ meeting.
-The firm Kimerling & Wisdom conducts reviews every fiscal year, with annual filings (see below) by March of any year with the federal government and New York State Charities Bureau.
-Again, due to the COVID-19 pandemic, as with so much else (as noted), one internal report had to be postponed, with the hope to return to normal, March-time reporting, in 2023-24.
+(2) This first such assessment was in 2012 and was conducted again under the authority of the Directors in October 2014, November 2016, October 31, 2017, October 30, 2018, and November 2020; these and all relevant biannual assessments were and are pursuant to examination by the accounting firm Kimerling & Wisdom, LLC, as part of an audit as well as part of the October 31, 2017, Directors’ meeting.
+The firm Kimerling & Wisdom conducts reviews every fiscal year, with annual filings (see below) by March 15 of any year (unless granted a filing-extension to September 15 of any year) with the federal government and New York State Charities Bureau.
+Again, due to the COVID-19 pandemic, as with so much else (as noted), one internal report had to be postponed, with a goal of returning to normal, a March-time projected goal in reporting, by 2023-25.

-(3) AMHF and its directors will receive a written report of this assessment: (a) Describing the activities that it undertook in the prior two years to achieve its goals and objectives, (b) Identifying the measures used to assess AMHF effectiveness in achieving its goals and objectives, (c) Analyzing the effectiveness of AMHF programs in achieving the AMHF goals and objectives, and (d) Recommending future actions AMHF will take to increase effectiveness based on the findings.
+(3) AMHF and its Directors will receive a written report of this assessment: (a) Describing the activities that it undertook in the prior two years (in this case four) to achieve its goals and objectives, (b) Identifying the measures used to assess AMHF effectiveness in achieving its goals and objectives, (c) Analyzing the effectiveness of AMHF programs in achieving the AMHF goals and objectives, and (d) Recommending future actions AMHF will take to increase effectiveness based on the findings.

-(4) At the conclusion of this process, AMHF revised its goals and objectives in fall 2014, as needed, and will again following the directors’ meeting of October 31, 2017 (and October 30, 2018, last revisited as well as November 2020), and will offer means of measuring them in 2024.
+(4) At the conclusion of this process, AMHF had revised its goals and objectives in fall 2014, as needed and again in the 5 dates listed in (2), above.
+AMHF will do so again following the Directors’ meeting agenda-item of October 10 2024, and will offer means of measuring them in February 2025.

 AMHF respects the privacy of its visitors and never collects personal information.
 As noted above, AMHF does not in any way attempt to track individuals in any manner (gather personal information), and this charitable organization does not link the website information to any other databases with the purpose of identifying individual-website users.
 (When visiting links to other sites, AMHF encourages you to review the privacy-policy statements of each site you visit.)
 Any questions and comments regarding The American Mental Health Foundation Privacy Policy should be directed to: elomke[at]americanmentalhealthfoundation.org or by mail to American Mental Health Foundation, Box 3, Riverdale, NY 10471-0003.